-- 3. If required keep the control button depressed until a Bluetooth connection has been established as per sections 4 EMRx WINDOWS APPLICATION and 5 EMRx ANDROID APPLICATION. - 4.
+- 3. If required keep the control button depressed until a Bluetooth connection has been established as per sections 4 EMRx WINDOWS APPLICATION and 5 EMRx ANDROID. - 4.
 Release the control button. - 5.
 Confirm that all personnel who are to be involved in the deployment are aware of what frequency is represented by each LED bar graph colour.
 Confirm the frequencies are configured as required for the deployment.
-The EMRx Subsea unit is dispatched configured as per the configuration information on p2 of this manual however the user may alter this configuration at any point as described in sections 4 EMRx WINDOWS APPLICATION and 5 EMRx ANDROID APPLICATION. - Confirm that at least 3 out of 4 of the green battery status LEDs are illuminated indicating that at least 75% battery lifetime is available.
-If less than 3 out of 4 of the green battery status LEDs are illuminated, then consider changing the batteries as per 3.11 BATTERY REPLACEMENT. - 7.
+The EMRx Subsea unit is dispatched configured as per the configuration information on p2 of this manual however the user may alter this configuration at any point.

+6. Confirm that at least 3 out of 4 of the green battery status LEDs are illuminated indicating that at least 75% battery lifetime is available.
+If less than 3 out of 4 of the green battery status LEDs are illuminated, then consider changing the batteries as per 3.11 BATTERY REPLACEMENT.

 Confirm that a suitable gain setting has been selected and complete a function test as per 3.8 FUNCTION TEST.